DippingBird/MulilayerPerceptron/README.md

-# This is a commit test
+# This is a commit test, the following text is only dispalyed in branch "ConsoleUI"